top of page

 Tension headaches, Migraines, Neuralgia, Multiple Sclerosis, Carpal tunnel syndrome

-Anxiety, Insomnia
+Stress reduction, Anxiety, Insomnia

 Surgical

-Post-surgical swelling, Pre-surgical preparation, Pre/ post cosmetic surgery, Varicose veins, Post vein stripping, Post lymph node removal, Post mastectomy edema
+Post-surgical swelling, pre-surgical preparation, Pre/ post cosmetic surgery, Varicose veins, Post vein stripping, Post lymph node removal, Post mastectomy edema

 Diseases of the digestive tract